KerollosMelad/RxJs-APM/readme.md

 - shareReplay
 - toArray

-- concatMap  => in sequence , queue for outter observer till the inner observer end, then process the next item
+- concatMap  => in sequence , queue outter observer till the inner observer end, then process the next item

 - mergeMap  => in parallel